cs1302uga/cs1302-styleguide/README.md

 ## Recommended Emacs Configurations

+Emacs is used by thousands of programmers every day, and each of those programmers may need to follow one or more style guides at any given time.
+Under its default configuration, Emacs can assist programmers in dealing with many common style issues, and its configuration settings can be adjusted to help accomodate additional guidelines related to style.
+While the degree to which Emacs provides assistance may vary from guideline to guideline, any assistance at all saves programmers a lot of time and energy.

+To update your Emacs configuration settings so that it assists with more of the specific guidelines described in this code style guide, you need to add some text to the end of a configuration file.
+In most cases, this file is stored in your home directory and named `.emacs` -- this is a text file that literally names `.emacs` (instead of something like `.emacs.txt`).
+If you do not have a `~/.emacs` file, then check to to see if either `~/.emacs.el` or `~/.emacs.d/init.el` exist; if so, then use one of those files instead.
+If none of these files exist, then we recommend that you create `~/.emacs` and store your configuration settings there.

+Assuming you want to store your settings in `~/.emacs`, you can open that file with Emacs, even if it does not yet exist -- Emacs will create it when you save.
+Once open, add the lines we present below to the end of that file, then save and close Emacs.
+If you did this correctly, then the settings will take effect the next time you launch Emacs.
+One quick way to see if you got it working is to open a `.java` in Emacs and see if it shows line numbers; if so, then you should be good to go!

-Emacs can be configured in a couple different ways.
-The usual way is to edit a file in your user home directory called `.emacs` and place desired configuration settings there.
-You can create the `~/.emacs` file if it does not exist.
-If you have an `~/.emacs.el` or `~/.emacs.d/init.el file`, then you can place the lines in that file instead of `~/.emacs`. **If you do not understand what file you need to create or edit, then please ask your instructor or a TA!**
+**If you do not understand what file you need to create or edit, then please ask your instructor or a TA!**

+Here are the lines that you should add to your Emacs configuration
+file:

 ```emacs
 ;; add and configure line numbers and column numbers